markwilde33/CI-project-three/README.md

     ```
     $ heroku git:remote -a flask-riddle
     ```
-7. Add requirements.txt file (Allows heroku to access the projects build pack.
+7. Add requirements.txt file (allows heroku to access the projects build pack.
 This project uses a Pipenv virtual environment, a Pipfile.lock file is automatically generated which contains the build pack.
 However, this step has been included for reasons of best practice):
     ```
     $ sudo pip3 freeze --local > requirements.txt
     $ git add requirements.txt